-Therefore, MSHN presents the attached FY17 Contract Listing for Board approval and authorization of the Chief Executive Officer to sign.
+Therefore, MSHN presents the attached FY17 Contract Listing for Board approval and authorization of Chief Executive Officer signature.

-The MSHN Board authorizes its Chief Executive Officer to sign and fully execute the contracts as presented and listed on the FY17 contract listing.
+The MSHN Board authorizes its Chief Executive Officer to sign and fully execute the contracts, as presented and listed on the FY17 contract listing.

-MID-STATE HEALTH NETWORK FISCAL YEAR 2017 NEW AND RENEWING CONTRACTS March 2017
+MID-STATE HEALTH NETWORK FISCAL YEAR 2017 NEW AND RENEWING CONTRACTS January 2017